-On May 12, 1916 the Star-Telegram announced that General Motors, lured to town by the promise of tax breaks, would build a Chevrolet plant on Arlington Heights Boulevard (West 7th Street).
+On May 12, 1916 the Star-Telegram announced that the Chevrolet corporation, lured to town by the promise of tax breaks, would build an assembly plant on Arlington Heights Boulevard (West 7th Street).

 In April 1917 the auto plant opened on the south side of West 7th Street just west of Trinity Park.

-On May 23, 1917 the first roadster produced by the new Chevrolet plant was wrecked by Star-Telegram publisher Amon Carter Sr. Clip is from the May 23 Star-Telegram.
+On May 23, 1917 the first roadster produced by the new Chevrolet plant was wrecked by Star-Telegram publisher Amon Carter.
+Clip is from the May 23 Star-Telegram.

 You might remember the big U-shaped building with lots of windows.
-It stood until 1986 (photo from Amon Carter Museum).
+(Photo from Amon Carter Museum.)

 This 1917 ad mentions the Fort Worth factory.
 The factory employed five hundred workers, assembled 4,700 cars in 1920.

-But in 1922, when GM lost some of its tax breaks, it closed the plant and announced plans to sell the property.
+By 1922 General Motors owned the Chevrolet company.
+In 1922, after GM lost some of its tax breaks in Fort Worth, it closed the plant and announced plans to sell the property.
 The Chamber of Commerce hoped that the building would find a new life.